Blowups for a class of second order nonlinear hyperbolic equations: A reduced model of nonlinear Jeans instability: Introduction

 \section{Introduction}

-The gravitational instability is extremely important in astrophysics since it characterizes the mass accretions of self-gravitating systems and further contributes to understanding the formations of stellar systems and the nonlinear structures in the universe.
-However, up to now, the gravitational instability was only studied in the \textit{linear regime} since the first linearized gravitational instability was studied by Jeans \cite{Jeans1902} for Newtonian gravity in $1902$ (thus it is also known as \textit{Jeans instability}), and then generalized to general relativity by Lifshitz \cite{Lifshitz1946} in $1946$.
-Due to the expanding universe, the Jeans instability was extended to the expanding background universe in Bonnor \cite{Bonnor1957} (also see \cite{Zeldovich1971,ViatcehslavMukhanov2013}).
-With the accretions of the mass, the derivations of the \textit{linear} Jeans instability will be completely spoiled since the increasing density leads to the derivations significantly deviate the linear regime.
-Moreover, the growth rate of the density predicted by the classical linearized Jeans instability can not yield the observed large inhomogeneities of the universe nowadays and formations of galaxies, because this growth rate is too slow and thus is much less efficient.
-In fact, \cite{Bonnor1957,Zeldovich1971,ViatcehslavMukhanov2013} and our previous paper \cite{Liu2022} indicate the growth rate of density for the linear or certain partially nonlinear Jeans instability in expanding Newtonian models is of order $\sim t^{\frac{2}{3}}$.
-Because of the incompleteness of these astrophysical theories and lots of mysterious phenomenons potentially relying on nonlinear Jeans instability (e.g., the space charges in conductors and hair formations of some black holes), we have to study the nonlinear analysis of Jeans instability.
-However, as pointed out by Rendall \cite{Rendall2002} in 2002, there are \textit{no results} on Jeans instability available for the \textit{fully nonlinear case}, and it becomes a long-standing open problem presented by astrophysics.
+Gravitational instability is extremely important in astrophysics, as it governs the mass accretion of self-gravitating systems and contributes to understanding the formation of stellar systems and nonlinear structures in the universe.
+However, up to now, gravitational instability has only been studied in the \textit{linear regime}.
+The first linearized gravitational instability was studied by Jeans \cite{Jeans1902} in 1902 for Newtonian gravity (hence also known as the \textit{Jeans instability}) and was later generalized to general relativity by Lifshitz \cite{Lifshitz1946} in 1946.
+With the recognition of cosmic expansion, the Jeans instability was extended to an expanding background universe by Bonnor \cite{Bonnor1957} (see also \cite{Zeldovich1971,ViatcehslavMukhanov2013}).
+As mass accumulates and density increases, the linear Jeans instability approximation becomes invalid, as the growing density causes the system to deviate significantly from the linear regime.
+Moreover, the growth rate of density predicted by the classical linearized Jeans instability cannot account for the large inhomogeneities observed in the present universe or the formation of galaxies, as it is too slow and inefficient.
+In fact, \cite{Bonnor1957,Zeldovich1971,ViatcehslavMukhanov2013} and our previous work \cite{Liu2022} indicate that, in expanding Newtonian models, the growth rate of density for the linear or certain partially nonlinear Jeans instability follows an order of $\sim t^{\frac{2}{3}}$.
+Due to the incompleteness of these astrophysical theories and the many mysterious phenomena potentially related to nonlinear Jeans instability (e.g., space charges in conductors), we must undertake a nonlinear analysis of Jeans instability.
+However, as pointed out by Rendall \cite{Rendall2002} in 2002, no results are available on the fully nonlinear case of Jeans instability, which has remained a long-standing open problem in astrophysics.